Humanity aims for constant progress, movement towards a superior standard of living.

 Author: John Wyndham

-Set several thousand years in the future, The Chrysalids outlines a world which is dystopian due to its inability to tolerate any difference.
-Convinced that ‘normality’ is key to preserving their world, the inhabitants of Labrabor set out to kill, or banish, anyone that differs from them - including those who happen to have telepathic powers.
+Set several thousand years in the future, The Chrysalids outlines a world unable to tolerate any difference.
+Convinced ‘normality’ is key to preserving their world, the inhabitants of Labrabor set out to kill, or banish, anyone that differs from them - including those who happen to have telepathic powers.
 With the rise of religious fundamentalism, this is another book which gave an eerie prediction of our real-life progress as a society.

 Author: Suzanne Collins